Access4all/adg/pages/introduction/about/README.md

 changed: "2018-06-14"
 ---

-# About this guide
+# About us

-**The content in its entirety is the result of many years of hands-on practice in the field of testing websites for accessibility (and helping to optimise them), as well as developing accessible web applications.
-It emerged from the daily experience of user experts with special needs, blended together with the profound technical knowledge of fullstack web developers.**
+**This project in its entirety is the result of many years of hands-on practice in the field of testing websites for accessibility (and helping to optimise them), as well as developing accessible web applications.
+It emerged from the daily experience of user experts with special needs, blended together with the profound technical knowledge of fullstack web developers.
+The «Accessibility Alliance» was born.**

 ## «Access for all»

-On one side, there is the Swiss Foundation «Access for all», which is the initiator and leader of the whole initiative.
+On one side of the «Accessibility Alliance», there is the Swiss Foundation «Access for all», which is the initiator and leader of the whole initiative.
 It consists of a small team of accessibility experts and web developers, half of which having special needs themselves.

 ![«Access for all» Logo](_media/zfa.png){.zfa-logo}